machellerogden/the-rules-engine/README.md

 ```

 **Note**: Accumulator rules fire whenever their aggregated value changes and passes the test condition.
 If facts are added over multiple cycles, the accumulator may fire multiple times.
 Design your actions to handle this (e.g., use flags to track processing or ensure idempotent operations).

-Both simple and incremental aggregator styles are fully supported.
-Use simple aggregators for clarity and incremental aggregators for performance with large datasets.

 ### Beta Tests and Variable Cross-Referencing